Skip to content

 01

 Browse open trips by destination, dates, budget, and group size.
-Full-text search over PostgreSQL tsvector indexes, geo via PostGIS, and materialised views ranking popular destinations.
+Full-text search over PostgreSQL, geo via PostGIS, and materialised views ranking popular destinations.

 Expense splitting